 You Only Live Once (YOLO)

 Variants of this are “You can’t take it with you when you die” or “You’re only young once!”
-While these statements in and of themselves are right, they’re not necessarily great rules for living.
+While these statements in and of themselves are correct, they’re not necessarily great rules for living.

-This mode of thinking assumes that the older you get, life isn’t as valuable, or that frugal living is the equivalent of a wasted life.
+This mode of thinking assumes that the older you get, life isn’t as valuable or that frugal living is the equivalent of a wasted life.
 That is toxic thinking.

 No one ever gets into their golden years saying, “Gee, I’m sure glad I spent all my money in my 20s”